dfinity/motoko/design/StableRegions-20230209.md

    - NB: The organization of this table is not useful for efficient access calculations of load or store (they require a linear search that would be prohibitively slow).
-Rather, the `region-blocks` table is designed for that purpose.
 OTOH, this table is suitable to do a "batch" rebuild of the dynamic heap-allocated vectors in that table, which get lost during upgrades.